Tropical Rainforest

 Rainforest Conservation

-is a global pioneer in this field, investing in ecotourism projects that financially contribute to local economies and the forests they depend on.
+Many individuals, communities, governments, intergovernmental organizations, and conservation groups are taking innovative approaches to protect threatened rainforest habitats.
+Many countries are supporting businesses and initiatives that promote the sustainable use of their rainforests.
+Costa Rica is a global pioneer in this field, investing in ecotourism projects that financially contribute to local economies and the forests they depend on.
 The country also signed an agreement with an American pharmaceutical company, Merck, which sets aside a portion of the proceeds from rainforest-derived pharmaceutical compounds to fund conservation projects.

-Intergovernmental groups address rain conservation at a global scale.
-The United Nations’ REDD (Reducing Emissions from Deforestation and Forest Degradation) Program, for example, offers financial incentives for reducing carbon emissions created by deforestation to 58 member countries.
 The Democratic Republic of the Congo used REDD funds to create an online National Forest Monitoring System that tracks and maps data on logging concessions, deforestation in protected areas, and national forestry sector measures.
 REDD funds were also used to investigate best practices in solving land disputes in Cambodia, which lacks proper forest zoning and boundary enforcement.
 Non profit organisations are tackling rainforest conservation through a variety of different approaches.
-The forest Alliance is a non profit organization that helps business and consumers know that their products conserve rather than degrade rain.
+The Rainforest Alliance is a non profit organization that helps business and consumers know that their products conserve rather than degrade rainforests.